- Catherine Whittaker

 - Research Interests

-- Gender, and Violence, Mexico, Mesoamerica, Nahuatl, morality, cosmology, Narrative, Intersectionality, Catholicism, Marginality, Democracy, Religion And Ritual, Politics of Indigeneity, Cosmopolitics, Testimony and memory
+- Gender, and Violence, Mexico, Mesoamerica, Nahuatl, cosmology, Intersectionality, Catholicism, Marginality, Religion And Ritual, Politics of Indigeneity, affect and emotion, love

 Warrior Women: Contested Understandings of Violence and Gender in Highland Mexico